underdogio/redux-rest-data/README.md

       byId: {
         [id: string]: {
           // The actual data for the todo that was fetched from the API.
-          data: TodoData,
+          data: {},

           // Meta information about the request status of this todo.
           meta: {
             // Indicates if we are currently making a request for this todo.
             loading: false,

-            // Populated with an error for the last request for this todo, if the requst failed.
+            // Populated with an error for the last request for this todo if the request failed.
-            // Gets reset to null on the next successful request for this todo.
+            // Resets to null on the next successful request for this todo.
             error: null
           }
         }